MacDoland/technical-test-front-end-main/README.md

 * Find nicer workaround for Leaflet  vs Three canvas collisions - I had to do a hacky solution for now.
 I wouldn't want to have to do something like that in production so would probably swap leaflet maps out with something else if I couldnt find a solution.
 What I think happens is that the THREE canvas initialisation triggers a re-initialisation of the leaflet canvas container and that throws an error.
 So if Leaflet initialises first after the 3D canvas then its fine.

+* In resources/js/schema/endpoints.tsx I define a number of api rest end points that all are currently hard coded to localhost - I would like to replace with an env variable for being able to deploy the app into different environments

+* login validation is very basic and could be made more meaningful for the user